 - 4.2.
-Since the last update to Housing Committee, the identification and approval of named schemes within the City Council's programme has increased to 537 homes to start on site by 31 March 2022, against its target of 500 new affordable homes.
-This includes a new scheme at Campkin Road subject to approval of its inclusion in the programme.
+Since the last update to Housing Committee, the identification and approval of named schemes within the City Council's programme has increased to 546 homes to start on site by 31 March 2022, against its target of 500 new affordable homes.
+This includes a new scheme at Campkin Road.
 The risk that the Cambridge City programme will not reach 500 or more starts by March 2022 is therefore low. - 4.3.
 The programme update provides a profile for Starts on Site.
 134 starts were achieved to the end of March 2019.
-15 homes have started on site in the current financial year so far bringing this cumulative total to 149.
-311 starts are forecast for 2019/20 which will bring the cumulative total to 445.
+191 starts are forecast for 2019/20 of which 15 have started, which will bring the cumulative total to 325 forecast by year end March 2020.